ferris-wufei/algorithm_ml/README.md

-# 常用机器学习算法原型代码
+# Machine Learning Algorithms

 Self-contained prototype coding for common Machine Learning algorithms in Python 3.

-This repository is created for practice purpose.
-I'll bring more mathematical brief behind the algorithms.
+This repository is created for practice purpose and written in pure Python.
+Alhough I did with Numpy as much as possible, speed performance should be considered if you want to implement on big data.

+In addition to the code comments, I've kept Markdown notes with mathematical details of all the algorithms here.
+Please email me at `wu.fei@outlook.com` if you need any of them.

 ## Finished

-### 协同过滤与SVD推荐
+### Collaborative Filtering and SVD++

 ` ml_cf_svd.py`